Bill Rieflin

 William Frederick Rieflin (September 30, 1960 – March 24, 2020) was an American musician.
 Rieflin came to prominence in the 1990s mainly for his work as a drummer with groups (particularly in the industrial rock and industrial metal scenes) such as Ministry, the Revolting Cocks, Lard, KMFDM, Pigface, Swans, Chris Connelly, and Nine Inch Nails.
 He worked regularly with R.E.M. following the retirement of Bill Berry in 1997.
 He was a member of King Crimson from 2013 until his death in 2020.

 Career

 Early years

 Rieflin was born on September 30, 1960, and began his professional career in his hometown of Seattle.
-In 1975, he was in The Telepaths, a band which played backup for a couple of live gigs by the pre-The Screamers band The Tupperwares.
+In 1975, he was in The Telepaths, a band which played backup for a couple of live gigs by The Tupperwares, which transitioned into The Screamers.

 He played drums for The Blackouts starting in 1979.
 His bandmates included Mike Davidson, Paul Barker, Roland Barker and Erich Werner.
 Eventually that band dissolved and Paul Barker joined the nascent Ministry.